Current inquiry and research conversations in language education

 CIRCLE is a research reading circle for second or foreign language teachers at all levels, anywhere in the world.
 Our mission is to bring relevant language education research to the attention of teachers of second and foreign languages through selected open-access readings, interviews with researchers and the opportunity to discuss with us and with other language teachers.

-The research reading circle is set up as an open online course from the Department of Language Education at Stockholm University using public funding.
+The research reading circle is set up as an open online course from the Department of Teaching and Learning at Stockholm University using public funding.
 There is no charge to take part, and you can participate in any or all of the modules as you wish.
 You can use the materials freely as a basis for collegial discussion on the module page and/or in your own context, and you do not need to sign up for anything unless you want to join our live Zoom seminars during 2021 (see each module page for sign-up details ).

 Tips for reading research articles